Microreact

 The tree panel creates a visualisation of a Newick file.
 Multiple basic styles are available, and many details can be configured.

-See Tree Data for Tree data source guidance, including hiding all metadata that lacks a matching tree leaf.
+See for Tree data source guidance, including hiding all metadata that lacks a matching tree leaf.

 Basic tree settings & controls